 - Widespread aches and pains – From muscle aches to joint pain, fibromyalgia patients can experience mild to severe body pains.

 - Eighteen fibromyalgia tender points – A diagnosis of fibromyalgia usually involves finding tenderness in 11 of 18 points on the body.
-Other than the two in the elbows and two in the knees, just about all of the points are in proximity to the spine with four being in the neck.
+Most of the points are in proximity to the spine.

 - Migraines or tension headaches – Migraines or headaches, along with neck pain, are very common for people living with fibromyalgia.
 You may also experience additional neurological symptoms during a migraine, including sensory sensitives, vertigo, mood changes, and visual disturbances.